ptoner/orbit-db-kvstore/README.md

 An orbit-db datastore that can be indexed and searched without downloading the entire dataset.
 Allows the creation of SQL-like tables.
 Access using ipfs-http-client.

+The goal is to be able to load and search large datasets quickly in a browser.

 Used in [orbit-db](https://github.com/haadcode/orbit-db).